Posted on July 18, 2017

 Should you wish prints from various posts may be purchased at Purchase a Photo.
 If you don’t find it on the link drop us a line.

-Category: birding in central ohio, Central Ohio Nature, Central Ohio Parks, Griggs Reservoir, Griggs Reservoir Park, Nature Photography, Ohio Insects, Ohio Nature, On Nature, waterfalls, Wildflowers Tagged: Belted Kingfisher, Black-crowned Night Heron, Blue Dasher, Blue Jay, Blue Vervain, Canon 60D with Sigma 18-300mm, Common Dogbane Beetle, Duke's Skipper, Eastern-tailed Blue, Giant Spreadwing, Joe-pye Weed, Kingbird, Lazard's Tail, Mallard Ducklings, Metillic Gold Fly, Monarch Butterfly Caterpillar, Orange Sulfur, Panasonic FZ200, Pelecinid Wasp, Queen Snake, Question Mark, Robber Fly, Silvery Checkerspot, Soldier Fly, Spicebush Swallowtail, Swamp Milkweed, Tall Blue Lettuce, Wandering Glider, Yellow-throated Warbler
+Category: Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Griggs Reservoir, Griggs Reservoir Park, Nature Photography, Ohio Insects, Ohio Nature, waterfalls, Wildflowers Tagged: Belted Kingfisher, Black-crowned Night Heron, Blue Dasher, Blue Jay, Blue Vervain, Canon 60D with Sigma 18-300mm, Common Dogbane Beetle, Duke's Skipper, Eastern-tailed Blue, Giant Spreadwing, Joe-pye Weed, Kingbird, Lazard's Tail, Mallard Ducklings, Metillic Gold Fly, Monarch Butterfly Caterpillar, Orange Sulfur, Panasonic FZ200, Pelecinid Wasp, Queen Snake, Question Mark, Robber Fly, Silvery Checkerspot, Soldier Fly, Spicebush Swallowtail, Swamp Milkweed, Tall Blue Lettuce, Wandering Glider, Yellow-throated Warbler

 Posted on August 8, 2013